PromptVision-AI/llm-chatbot/README.md

 ### 6. Black & White Conversion

 A simple image transformation tool that converts colored images to black and white.

+**Technical Implementation:**
+1. **Preprocessing:**
+   - Input image is downloaded from the provided URL
+   - Image is loaded into memory using PIL

+2. **Conversion Process:**
+   - PIL's `convert("L")` method transforms the image to grayscale
+   - This creates an 8-bit single channel image where each pixel has a value from 0 (black) to 255 (white)

+3. **Postprocessing:**
+   - Converted image is saved to a temporary file as PNG
+   - Image is uploaded to Cloudinary for storage
+   - Temporary local file is deleted after upload

 **Input:**
 ```json